Xilinx/chipscopy/2021.1/_sources/dev_setup.rst.txt

 ======================

 This installation method is crafted for Python developers who intend to play an active development role for the ChipScoPy project.
-For other intended uses, the other setup options are more appropriate, please see the top level documentation for links to those install methods.
+For other intended uses, the other setup options are more appropriate, please see the :doc:`chipscopy_installation` instructions.

 .. warning:: No matter which configuration of Python is used, **NEVER** invoke ``sudo``.
 Best case, you don't get what
              you want, worst case you will corrupt your operating system.